aminul-palash/Bangla_NER/README.md

 We performed 10 different experiment on transition based and transformer based model using spacy.
 Finaly we achieved best result `F1 score ~.85`

+## Thought Process

+The steps I have followed for this project are not different from my usual AI-related projects.
+ - Read some paper works and methods on NER extractions from Google Scholar and Articles.
+ - After research and study I have decided to use SPACY Library for this task.
+Spacy is very popular library for NLP related task.
+ - Go through Spacy library for NER related task specialy for Bangla language.
+ - Perform exploratory data exploration and analysis.
+Find the dataset format and entity labels.
+Check entity amount and variations.
+ - After thoroughly checking the data I have write scripts for preprocessing by keeping all entity and only person entity.
+The reason I do this, there is not sufficient amount of data and not completely sure which one perform better.
+Instead of doing guessing why not give it a try ?
+ - Seletcted spacy transition based and transformer based model from spacy training documentation.
+ - Performed 10 types of different experiment to see which way should i go and get best performance.

 ## Dataset

 Data has been collected from THREE different sources.